Describe Invisible Writing here.

 - In Gugure Kokkuri San, Kokkuri-san is transformed into a woman by a cursed box whose sole contents is a piece of paper reading "I told you not to open it," and immediately burns the paper.
 Kohina reveals a little later that words would appear on the paper if it's held up to the light (probably some form of watermark).

 - In Naruto, the Uchiha tablet on first glance gives the basic informations regarding secrets of the Uchihas.
-But use your Mangekyou Sharingan or Rinnegan and you will see even more details regarding the history of the ninja world.
+But someone using their Mangekyou Sharingan or Rinnegan will see even more details regarding the history of the ninja world.
 Such as the history of Senju and Uchiha war and the origin of the Ten-tails.

 - In Ouran High School Host Club Tamaki's father sends him messages in invisible ink (made with lemon juice).
 The club believes that the messages come from the person sending them threatening letters and hilarity ensues.